 About Our Sports Medicine Team

 Jennifer Jahner, PT, DPT.
 Dr. Jahner participates in annual sports medicine continuing education.
 She has experience as a trainer with the National Jr. Olympics.
 She's a former collegiate athlete and prep hoops coach.
-Dr. Jahner is also the Director of Rehabilitation with Southwest Healthcare Services.
+Dr. Jahner is also the Director of Rehabilitation with RehabVisions providing services at Southwest Healthcare Services.

 Patty Gilbert, PA-C/AT.
 Gilbert has more than 20 years of athletic training experience.
 She was a Justin Sports Medicine Athletics Trainer.
 She's impact injury certified and participates in annual sports medicine continuing education.
 Gilbert also specializes in allergy and asthma diagnosis and treatment with Southwest Healthcare Services.

 Darren Criswell, PT, DPT.
 Dr. Criswell has completed an advanced course in sports medicine education and participates in annual sports medicine continuing education.
-Criswell sees patients for various rehabilitation needs at the rehab facility at the Bowman Medical Clinic of Southwest Healthcare Services.
+Criswell treats patients with various rehabilitation needs at Southwest Healthcare Services.